aks2108/mckinsey/README.md

 Key Properties :

-1.Fast and simple uses counter function of collection class.
+1. Fast and simple uses counter function of collection class.
-2.Takes values from the user and follow the following test cases :
+2. Takes values from the user and follow the following test cases :
   - One can enter only an array of integers
   - An empty array will throw error
-  - A string element in the array will throw error 3.Display elements with frequency in a sorted order
+  - A string element in the array will throw error
+3. Display elements with frequency in a sorted order

 Assumptions :

-1.The code displays elements with thier frequencies to facilitate better decision making 2.The user is asked to enter an array of integers everything else will throw error 3.Counter class is used from collection class.
+1. The code displays elements with thier frequencies to facilitate better decision making
+2. The user is asked to enter an array of integers everything else will throw error
+3. Counter class is used from collection class.

 Output :